Kernix13/javascript-cheat-sheet/README.md

 - `unshift()`: Adds one or more elements to the beginning of an array and returns the new length of the array: `unshift(elem1, elem2, ...)`
 - `shift()`: Removes the first element from an array and returns that removed element.
 This method changes the length of the array (no arguments).
 To get the removed item make sure to set it to a var: `let removedItem = arr.shift();`
 - `pop()`: Removes the last element from an array and returns that element.
 This method changes the length of the array (no arguments)
+- `flat()`: creates a new array with all sub-array elements concatenated into it recursively up to the specified depth

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>